senaite/senaite.core/docs/development.md

     Active/Inactive states for objects which can be deactivated

-    Indexed as inactive_review_state in the catalogs.
+    Indexed as inactive_state in the catalogs.